 OID provides services related to instructional media and instructional technology.
 The mission of the Teaching and Learning Technologies unit is to enable instructors to use technology, when it makes sense, to augment and facilitate the teaching and learning that happen both inside and outside the physical classroom.

-For well over two decades, UCLA has made an explicit commitment to the development of programs and activities that enrich university instruction.
+For four decades, UCLA has made an explicit commitment to the development of programs and activities that enrich university instruction.
 The process of developing a campus plan began in 1975 when The Regents and the legislature allocated special funds for UC-wide instructional improvement.
 At that time, UCLA also took the opportunity to augment its own existing programs.
 By Spring 1976, these two efforts permitted the construction of a draft campuswide Instructional Improvement Plan.
 In order to review, fund, and evaluate specific initiatives, the implementing committee translated the plan's general goals into four specific funding categories: curricular development, pedagogical development, advising, and skills deficiencies.